Soft Maximin Estimation for Heterogeneous Data: Discussion

 \section{Discussion}

 The maximin estimator with the $\ell_1$-penalty, as defined in \cite{meinshausen2015}, solves the minimization problem

-Though the objective function is convex, it is nondifferentiable as well as nonseparable, and contrary to the claim in Section 4 of \cite{meinshausen2015}, coordinate descent will not always solve \eqref{eq:maximin}.
+Though the objective function is convex, it is nondifferentiable as well as nonseparable, and contrary to the claim in Section 4 of \cite{meinshausen2015}, coordinate descent will not always solve \eqref{eq:maximin}, see \cite{tseng2009}.

-Two approximate approaches for solving \eqref{eq:maximin} were suggested in \cite{meinshausen2015}, the first consisting of a proposed smooth approximation of the term $\max_g \{ - \hat{V}_g(\beta)\}$.
-However, we did not find this approximation to work in practice, and we developed the soft maximin loss as a better alternative.
-We note that the solution path of \eqref{eq:maximin} is piecewise linear in $\lambda$, and it may thus be computed using a method like LARS, see \cite{roll2008}.
-A LARS-type algorithm or a coordinate descent algorithm of a smooth majorant, such as the soft maximin loss, was also proposed to us by Meinshausen (personal communication) as better alternatives to those suggested in \cite{meinshausen2015}.
+Two approximate approaches for solving \eqref{eq:maximin} were suggested in \cite{meinshausen2015}.
+The first, also a smooth approximation of the term $\max_g \{ -\hat{V}_g(\beta)\}$, however, appears theoretically invalid and we did not find it to work in practice either.
+The second approximation, the maximal penalty solution, obtains a solution to \eqref{eq:maximin} for the maximum $\lambda$ that yields a non-zero solution (at least one active feature) to \eqref{eq:maximin}.
+This solution is appropriate as an efficient initial estimator and clearly much cruder than a finely tuned maximin (type) estimator.

+We note in passing that the solution path of \eqref{eq:maximin} is piecewise linear in $\lambda$, and it may thus be computed using a method like LARS, see \cite{roll2008}.
+A LARS-type algorithm or a coordinate descent algorithm of a smooth majorant, such as the soft maximin loss, has subsequently also been proposed to us by Meinshausen (personal communication) as better alternatives to those suggested in \cite{meinshausen2015}.
 In our experience, the LARS-type algorithm scales poorly with the size of the problem, and neither LARS nor coordinate descent can exploit the array-tensor structure.

+We have developed soft maximin estimation as an alternative to maximin estimation that retains desirable statistical properties and is computationally more efficient.
+Furthermore the soft maximin parameter $\zeta$ controls the tradeoff between groups with large explained variance and groups with small explained variance leading to an interpolation of pooled estimation and maximin estimation.
+The gradient representation \eqref{eq8new} shows explicitly how this tradeoff works: the gradient of the soft maximin loss is a convex combination of the gradients of the group-wise loss functions with weights controlled by $\zeta$.
+The largest weights are on those groups with the smallest explained variances and as $\zeta \to \infty$ the weights concentrate on the groups with minimal explained variance.

+On the bike sharing data we have illustrated this interpolation property and the benefit of having a spectrum of estimators available instead of only the extremes (pooling resp. maximin).
+Notably, the optimal value of $\zeta$ in terms of prediction accuracy depends on the data context.
+Specifically we conclude that for heterogeneous data (hard) maximin estimator is not necessarily the best choice.
+Instead by tuning $\zeta$ e.g. by cross validation it might be possible to obtain an estimator in the spectrum between hard maximin and pooling that works better for the specific context.
+We note that a similar interpolation idea for heterogenous data has recently been proposed in the so called anchor regression framework, see \cite{rothenhausler2021}.